oer4sdi/OER-MetadataAccessVia-OGC-CSW/Storyboard.md

     *	OGC catalog services (CSW)
 4. Practical examples for accessing and using ISO metadata
     * Downloading and installing the software for the hands-on exercises
-    * Accessing metadata via a geoportal
+    * Accessing metadata via geoportals
     *	Accessing metadata via QGIS Metasearch
     *	Accessing metadata via Python from a Jupyter Notebook
 5. Summary and Notes on Related Topics